Skip to content

 The Author’s Guild was designed to protect writers from being taken advantage of or scammed.
 By becoming a member, you will gain access to their discussion forums, resources, webinars, events, contract review, copyright advice, website-building services, insurance, and more!
 There are varying membership tiers depending on your exact situation.

-These lists of books and movies are always growing so check back often!
+These lists of books and movies are always growing, so check back often!

 Books